coolshare/ReactReduxStarterKit/README.md

  - Other the 3nd-party lib are used included:

-   mapbox-gl, react-data-grid, infinite-tree, react-image-gallery, react-tabs
+   mapbox-gl, googlemap, react-data-grid, infinite-tree, react-image-gallery, react-tabs, react-youtube

 <b>C. Instructions for installation</b>